Ricette di Sicilia

 📦 Storage

-- • Keep away from direct sunlight.
+- • Keep the container away from heat sources and direct sunlight to prevent softening or melting.

 🍷 Pairing